 the date the office of the Appointed Director becomes vacant in accordance with clause 27.

-In the event of a vacancy under clause 24(4)(g)(ii) or (iii) the Board may, by a majority vote, appoint a replacement Director to fill the causal vacancy.

 A retiring Appointed Director will be eligible for re-appointment for successive terms but an Appointed Director who has held office for a continuous period of 6 years or more may only be re-appointed by 3/4 of the Board in favour of the re-appointment.

 Remuneration